frydaiii/bluebelt_be/SYS_DESIGN.md

 1. Client Features:
     - Initialize connection to the server
     - Disable connection from the server
-    - Send and receive text messages
+    - Send and receive text and multimedia messages
-    - Send bytes stream for multimedia messages
     - Maintain an active connection through Ping-Pong frame.

 2. Server Features:
     - Accept connections from multiple clients
-    - Receive and send text messages to clients
+    - Send and receive text and multimedia messages, save incoming messages to database if it is in a valid time range
-    - Receive and save bytes stream to files
+    - If the client is disconnected before the message is completely received, the server will discard the message
+    - Expose an API to retrieve messages with pagination
     - Maintain an active connection through Ping-Pong frame.

 ## System Architecture
 The system follows a client-server architecture where multiple clients can communicate with a central server.
-The communication will be facilitated over TCP/IP for reliable transmission.

 ### Diagram
 ```